terraform-google-modules/terraform-google-lb-internal/docs/upgrading_to_lb_internal_v6.0.md

 # Upgrading to v6.0 (from v5.x)

 The v6.0 release is a backwards incompatible release.

+# Minimum Terraform Version
+Minimum terraform version required is 1.3

+# ports
 In v5 and below, there was no mention of the mutual exclusivity between the `ports` and `all_ports` arguments.
 When a consumer wanted to use the `all_ports` argument, they had to go through a process of trial and error to figure out how to successfully deploy a load balancer with this module.
 To simplify usage of the `all_ports` argument, the `ports` argument is no longer required and now defaults to `null`.

 ## Upgrade Guidance